ArielBlinder/Real-Time-Whiteboard-Transcription-System/README.md

 - See `/Docs` for detailed design, requirements, and competitor analysis.
 - See `Backend/tests/README.md` for comprehensive testing documentation.
 - For FFMPEG help: [FFMPEG Documentation](https://ffmpeg.org/documentation.html)
-- For Nvidia NIM and OpenRouter API docs, see their respective official sites.
+- For Nvidia NIM and Google AI Studio API docs, see their respective official sites.

 ---